backdrop-contrib/datatables/README.txt

 // $Id$

-This module provides views integration for the DataTables jQuery plugin, which provides dynamic features to html tables.
+This module provides views integration for the DataTables jQuery plugin, which provides advanced interaction controls to HTML tables such as dynamic pagination, on-the-fly filtering, and column sorting.

 For full documentation and examples, visit the DataTables jQuery plugin page: http://plugins.jquery.com/project/DataTables